 Use of autocue can result in an Auslan target text that looks like the signer is reading from the autocue, so unless a presenter is able to sign natural and coherent text using the autocue, an Auslan feed of the final translation is recommended.

+Audio Prompts for Hearing Presenters

+Some hearing presenters use spoken English audio prompting as the feed for their delivery, so that they are not reliant on a visual feed and their gaze towards the camera is more natural.

+If an audio feed is used, it is recommended that the original English source text is not the prompt.
+This locks the translation into being a filmed interpretation, with all the constraints of English structure and pace, and wastes the opportunity to analyse and reconfigure the target test form, that the translation process allows.
+A soken word gloss of the prepared Auslan translation is an alternate suggestion.

 Presenter

 Deaf people were preferred as presenters wherever possible.
 However, not every deaf person can work from a script and present well to camera.